Here’s everything you need to know to get the ball rolling on traveling free!

 1. Set Travel Goals

-Start with 1 travel goal, knock that one out and then you can pick up the pace once you’ve got some experience under your belt :).
+Start with 1onetravel goal, knock that one out and then you can pick up the pace once you’ve got some experience under your belt :).

 2. Pick Your Airline

-If it’s somewhere Southwest travels, I’m going to advise you to pick them, because they are BY FAR the cheapest airline to fly using points.
+If it’s somewhere Southwest travels and Southwest flies from your home airport, I’m going to advise you to pick them, because they are BY FAR the cheapest airline to fly using points.
 It will be a much easier first goal to accomplish.

 3. Sign up for Airline Loyalty Accounts